Assessing the potential of LIGO-India in resolving the Hubble tension: Acknowledgment

 \section{Acknowledgment}

-We thank Stephen Fairhurst for a careful reading of the draft and helpful comments.
-The authors would like to express their sincere gratitude for the computational resources provided by the IUCAA LDG cluster Sarathi and the support received from the LIGO Laboratory and National Science Foundation Grants.
-Additionally, the authors would like to thank Viraj Karambelkar for his invaluable insights during the initial phase of this work.
-K. S. acknowledges the Inter-University Centre of Astronomy and Astrophysics (IUCAA), India, for the support during the initial phase and the National Science Foundation Awards (PHY-2309240) for the final phase of this work.
+The authors thank Stephen Fairhurst for a careful reading of the draft and helpful comments.
+The authors express their sincere gratitude for the computational resources provided by the IUCAA LDG cluster Sarathi and the support received from the LIGO Laboratory and National Science Foundation Grants.
+Additionally, the authors would like to thank Viraj Karambelkar for his invaluable insights during the initial phase of this work and Varun Bhalerao for his thoughtful discussions and constructive feedback, which helped refine this study.
+K. S. acknowledges the Inter-University Centre of Astronomy and Astrophysics (IUCAA), India, for support during the initial phase and the National Science Foundation Awards (PHY-2309240) for the final phase of this work.
 AV acknowledges support from the Natural Sciences and Engineering Research Council of Canada (NSERC) (funding reference number 568580).
 S. M. acknowledges the Department of Science and Technology (DST), Ministry of Science and Technology, India, for the support provided under the esteemed Swarna Jayanti Fellowships scheme.
-This material is based upon work supported by NSF's LIGO Laboratory, a major facility fully funded by the National Science Foundation.
+This material is based on work supported by the NSF's LIGO Laboratory, a major facility fully funded by the National Science Foundation.
 This work utilizes open source packages \texttt{PyCBC Live}~\cite{pycbclive_zenodo}, \texttt{BAYESTAR}~\cite{singer_bayestar2016}, and \texttt{gwemopt}~\cite{gwemlightcurves_coughlin_2018,gwemlightcurves_coughlin_2019}.

-This manuscript has been assigned a LIGO DCC Document No. P2400348.
+This manuscript has been assigned LIGO DCC Document No. P2400348.